kumarlabgit/ESL-PSC/docs/commands/cli-reference.md

 The main analysis pipeline can be run either directly (`esl-psc ...`) or explicitly as `esl-psc run ...`.
 Utility functionality is available as subcommands including `esl-psc pairs` and `esl-psc site-counter`.

-You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
-When using a configuration file, provide one argument per line.
+You can provide input parameters and options directly on the command line or through an `esl_psc_config.txt` configuration file.

 Here is an example of how to run the main analysis command when `esl-psc` is on your `PATH`: